Skip to content

 And so, it is time to unravel the stories of the stately home hidden behind the trees with the distinguishing characteristic of an exterior cross facing northward that indicates the interior location of a chapel complete with stained glass windows.

 Around town, the home is referred to as the Al Capone House, a convent and a monastery, none of which is true.
-Therefore, St. Mary on the Bayou and its history are a mystery to most.
+Therefore, St. Mary’s by the River and its history are a mystery to most.

 Photo credit: Susan Stachowski